Understanding Google Gears – The Basics

-Google Gears needs to be implemented so this is an extra strain on lower budget websites and applications.
-Also, the client needs to install an extension to their browser meaning your typical user won’t have the software available.
-This means that at the moment only hugely popular technical/professional style sites are implementing gears.
+Google Gears needs to be implemented, which is an extra strain on lower-budget websites and applications.
+Also, the client needs to install an extension to their browser, meaning your typical user won’t have the software available.
+This means that at the moment, only hugely popular technical/professional style sites are implementing gears.

 The popular Firefox plugin Grease Monkey, which basically allows you to use scripts (or your own code) to modify websites on the fly, can be used to implement Gears features even when the website hasn’t implemented it.
 See the Google article Gears Monkey for more information and a script for Wikipedia.

 The actual name of this technology is Gears.
-Google renamed it from Google Gears in order to reflect the open source direction of this project.
-Many people still refer to the technology as Google Gears, including myself, due to the ambiguity of Gears.
+Google renamed it from Google Gears to reflect the open-source direction of this project.
+Many people still refer to the technology as Google Gears, including me, due to the ambiguity of Gears.

-What other web applications are currently using Google Gears?
+What other web applications are using Google Gears?